U.S. military says Russia flew 14 MiG 29s and Su-24s to Libya

 French Foreign Minister Jean-Yves le Drian said on Wednesday the situation in Libya was very worrying, warning the Syria scenario was being replicated in the country.

-Reporting By Angus McDowall, Kirsten Donovan
+Reporting By Angus McDowall, Kirsten Donovan, Editing by William Maclean